Alexandru-Chindris/ConnectED/README.md

 # ConnectED

 ## EN
-This container contains a registry project developed with HTML, CSS , Javascript (Front-end), PHP(Back-end), MongoDB, MongoExpress (Database, NoSQL).
+This container contains a registry project developed with HTML, CSS , Javascript (Front-end)(Back-end), MongoDB, MongoExpress (Database, NoSQL).
 The project was implemented through the structure of microservices with the help of docker technology (https://www.docker.com/).
 The web page is available in two languages.

 ### Disclaimer
 **I never intend to infrange on the rights of others.
 There are third-party images sourced from Pexels (https://www.pexels.com/it-it/license/).
 If you find something that you believe is a violation of your rights before taking any legal action contact me, I will be happy to accommodate your request and remove the article in question**